 You can check out our impressive collection of Black teas, sourced from prime tea-growing regions in India like Darjeeling and Assam.
 From signature single-estate black teas and our expertly curated blended black teas to curate our bestsellers.
 You can sample our collection here.

 We also have delectable and exclusive varieties of Green teas, sourced from Darjeeling, Nilgiris in Southern India, and Kangra from North India.
-The terroir of these tea producing regions contribute to the cup’s characteristics and you get a unique experience with every single blend.
-Our blenders have combined these garden-fresh green teas with bountiful florals, herbs and spices to bring you an impressive range of deeply nourishing green teas.
-You can try out a refreshing, sprightly blend of green tea, the Lemon green tea and our soothing Mint Green Tea.
-Check our our collection here.
+The terroir of these tea-producing regions contributes to the cup’s characteristics and you get a unique experience with every single blend.
+Our blenders have combined these garden-fresh green teas with bountiful florals, herbs, and spices to bring you an impressive range of deeply nourishing green teas.
+You can try out a refreshing, sprightly blend of green tea, lemon green tea, and our soothing Mint Green Tea.
+Check our collection here.